What is phishing?

 1. Email Phishing

 As a general rule, always check and carefully scrutinize the email address of a message asking you to click a link or download an attachment.
+It is also wise to run an email lookup on unknown emails so that you can stay safe from potential phishing scams.

 3. Vishing and Smishing